cranjesh/images-test/TheSoldiersLegacyThorough.md

 Hanger scoffed.
 “To the Blackwood family.
 The rightful Blackwoods.”

-Holmes did not press further.
-He merely nodded.
+Holmes’s expression did not change, but something in his eyes sharpened.
+“And Colonel Hawthorne?
+I understand you served under him.”

+Hanger’s hands stilled.
+“A man of honor,” he said at last.
+“A man who earned his rank and his respect.”

+Holmes said nothing for a moment, watching him.
+Then he nodded.
 “Of course.”

 Hanger narrowed his eyes.
 “What are you getting at?”